arnthor3/react-bootstrap-toggle/readme.md

 ## Props

 ### width
-Defaults to a 100 px sidth
+Defaults to a 100 px width

 ### height
-Default to 35
+Default to 35 px width

 ### options
 Defaults to ['Yes', 'No']